micahgodbolt/fluid-react-starter/README.md

 npm start
 ```

-To run our local server, Tinylicious, on the default values of `localhost:7070`, please enter the following into a terminal window:
+To run a local Tinylicious server using the default configuration, enter the following into the terminal:
 ```
 npx tinylicous
 ```